 An outsider might cringe and flinch at the thought of having to eat worms.
 However, Mopane worms are not just any worms.
 They can be deliciously crunchy when fried, or cooked in stews.
 They are also highly nutritious and have more protein content than beef.

 Muriwo Unedovi are collard greens cooked in peanut sauce.
 Any leafy greens can be used to make this from pumpkin leaves to spinach.
 It is cheap and easy to prepare.
 It can also be eaten with sadza or rice.

 Maheu is a popular Zim drink made from maize.
 It is made from Munya (left-over sadza).
 The low-priced drink can either be bought or home-made, either way, you will be energized and thirsty for more.

 SEE ALSO: 8 Delicious Ghanaian Dishes You Must Try

-kapenta is a fish that originated in Lake Tanganyika but is now common in the Zambesi river between Zimbabwe and Zambia.
+Kapenta is a fish that originated in Lake Tanganyika but is now common in the Zambezi river between Zimbabwe and Zambia.
 The tiny fish can be eaten on its own as a street snack, with Sadza or cooked in sauce/gravy.

 Muriwo Na Nyama

 Also known as ‘leafy beefy’, ‘high fields stew’.
-It’s called High fields stew after a popular Zim suburb where the dish is pppular.
+It’s called High fields stew after a popular Zim suburb where the dish is popular.
 This food is so good, it can even be classified as a comfort food.
-It’s hard to come find a Zimbabwean who doesn’t love this.
+It’s hard to come across a Zimbabwean who doesn’t love Muriwo na nyama.

 Traditional Chicken Stew